xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-02-en.md

 Comment by Arthur explaining his setup:
 > I use only one display, usually external monitor, because it's big enough to work comfortably.
 > I like to keep my table clean, without anything on it distracting my attention.
-> I use laptop when I want to move to another place, or when I have a video conference.
+> I use a laptop when I want to move to another place, or when I have a video conference.

 Comment by Zaki:
 > Mainly I turn off my laptop monitor and only using the external monitor.
 I use a simple laptop
 > stand and it makes me better on typing.
-I also use USB mouse which makes it easier for
+I also use a USB mouse which makes it easier for
 > moving the cursor.

 ### Jeong and Fathur